Wowmind/scalable-web-app-with-autoscaling-and-cost-optimization/README.md

-# Scalable Web Application with Terraform and GitHub Actions for Availability and disaster recovery(AWS)
+# Scalable Web Application with Terraform and GitHub Actions for Availability, Monitoring and Disaster recovery(AWS)

 This repository contains a production-ready infrastructure-as-code setup to deploy a **scalable and cost-optimized web application** using AWS services.
 It provisions a fully functional environment with: